NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 Refrigerant Leak vs. Water Leak

 It’s important to distinguish between a water leak and a refrigerant (Freon) leak.
 Water leaks are usually visible as pooling or dripping.
-Refrigerant leaks may present as poor cooling, hissing sounds, or ice buildup on coils, and can be harmful to both your wine and the environment.
+Refrigerant leaks may present as poor cooling, hissing sounds, or ice buildup on coils and can be harmful to both your wine and the environment.
+For more on error codes related to cooling units, consult our wine cooling system error codes guide.

 Signs and Symptoms of Wine Cellar Unit Leaks